Where: Merida, Venezuela (8.0° N, 71.3° W: paleocoordinates 5.5° S, 34.4° W)

 When: Palmarito Formation, Kungurian (279.3 - 272.3 Ma)

-• Area sampled is exposed in the side wall of the stream bed, and comprises about 2 m laterally and 1 m normal to bedding.
+• Collecting site lay directly within the side wall of the stream bed: the size collected was about 1 m parallel to and 0.5 m perpendicular to bedding.
 Fusulinids and ammonoids suggest that locality 4 (and underlying localities 1 and 2) are "late Leonardian" (Kungurian) in age.
 Palmarito Fm contains Perrinites hilli and Parafusulina of Kungurian age.

 • bed-level stratigraphic resolution

-Environment/lithology: open shallow subtidal; silty packstone and calcareous siltstone
+Environment/lithology: open shallow subtidal; lithified, gray shale and lithified, calcareous siltstone

 Size class: macrofossils